-The Pointer dog is a powerful, yet graceful dog breed, with a very clear job: to point.
+The pointer dog is a powerful yet graceful dog breed, with a very clear job: to point.
 The hardworking, even-tempered breed has a centuries-long history of pointing game birds.
-High-energy Pointers are capable of great speed and agility, making them a perfect companion for runners, cyclists, or anyone who is athletic, and their affectionate, loyal natural means they are an ideal family pet.
+High-energy pointers are capable of great speed and agility, making them a perfect companion for runners, cyclists, or anyone who is athletic.
+Their affectionate, loyal natural means they are an ideal family pet.

 Characteristics of the Pointer Dog

 A noble breed, the pointer dog dates back to the 17th century.
 It’s believed that they are related to the greyhound, bloodhound, foxhound, and a setting spaniel in existence at the time.
 Though they’re widely known as bird dogs, the original job of the pointer was to find hares for greyhounds to chase.

 The breed adapted to point for birds when the use of guns during hunting excursions became more popular; they've remained extremely common as bird dogs ever since.
 Before the development of guns, the pointer’s role was just as important, as birds were netted rather than shot.
 When guns started being used, the pointer was still needed to both point as well as retrieve the bird.

 The pointer’s shape is instantly recognizable; both its long head and finely pointed tail help do their job of pointing game for the hunter.
 A pointer will stand tall and still with one foot off the ground to point the hunter in the right direction.
 Though they have always been alert and focused in the field, over the years, the pointer has become a mischievous, playful, and fun-loving companion at home.